 Damages You Can Claim in an 18-Wheeler Accident Case

-Alabama law permits you to seek compensation if you were injured in an accident caused by a negligent driver.
+Alabama law permits you to seek compensation if you were injured in an accident caused by a negligent driver or another careless party.
 You may be able to seek damages, including:

 - Medical bills